batoul-hamieh/batoul-hamieh/README.md

 # Hello GitHubers 👋 , I'm Batoul

-### Data Scientist | Methodical Thinker

-I’m a learner driven by one question: **why?**

-## Current Direction

-- Learning through building
-- Developing research-oriented thinking
+**Data Scientist  specializing in Computational Neuroscience.**

+Rooted in methodical research, scientific inquiry, and philosophy, with a strong drive for hands-on technical experiments and open-source building.